gx1b7980/GJKR/README.md

 - Integration with APIs for real-time exchange rates, or banking transactions.
 - Secure user authentication for managing personal finances.
 - Use of client-side JS for interactive reports and budgeting features.

+### Initial Plaid API sandbox environment setup
+In order to run and connect to Plaid API at http://localhost:3000:
+1. Create a plaid API account at https://plaid.com/docs/ and retrieve the client_id key and secret key.
+2. Place both keys in env.json as 'client_IDKey' and 'secretKey' respectively.
+3. Run the server at http://localhost:3000.
+4. Additional information for username, password, and other test credentials for Plaids sandbox can be found here: https://plaid.com/docs/sandbox/test-credentials/#auth-micro-deposit-testing-credentials